 According to the Bureau of Economic Analysis, US businesses spend an average of 38% of their annual capital budgets on IT.
-Unfortunately, various studies show that 30% to 60% of all IT investments fail to return an economic profit.
+Unfortunately, various studies show that 30–60 percent of all IT investments fail to return an economic profit.
 This means that each time a company makes an IT investment, it is just as likely to destroy shareholder value as it is to create it.

 CEOs and CFOs have responded to this problem by demanding that IT organizations reduce spending on IT, improve returns on IT investments and improve the alignment between IT spending and business strategy.
 The best way for IT organizations to achieve these goals is to implement an effective IT portfolio management process.
 But how do they do that?